 Our experience has spanned several national recessions including the tumultuous real estate recession of the late 1980s and early 1990s.
 As The Legal 500 US notes, “the firm has a deeply entrenched presence in the mid-Atlantic area and has been involved in virtually every major bankruptcy case filed in the Washington, DC region over the past 20 years” (2011).
 This experience makes us particularly prepared for the current economic crisis.
 In addition to representing clients involved with many prominent restructurings in the news, such as Circuit City, General Motors, and Chrysler, we also efficiently and effectively represent parties in smaller regional and local cases and offer assistance and advice in out-of-court wind-downs involving both domestic and transnational business operations.

 We strive to understand our clients’ business operations and objectives in an effort to ensure that the decisions and actions taken during our representation are consistent with those goals.
 Understanding a client’s business is critical to properly charting a legal strategy, whether in business relationships or litigation.

 Wiley Rein's success in formulating practical and innovative solutions to our clients’ business needs is enhanced by the firm’s interdisciplinary approach.
-Working closely with attorneys in our Aviation, Communications, Franchise and Government Contracts groups, we effectively address the unique needs of clients in these industries.
-In addition, we work regularly with the firm’s Insurance, Public Policy and Health Care groups.
-The Litigation Practice, which is composed of over 100 lawyers, adds unsurpassed capability and strength to advance our clients' interests when negotiation fails.
+Working closely with attorneys in our Aviation, Communications, Franchise, and Government Contracts groups, we effectively address the unique needs of clients in these industries.
+In addition, we work regularly with the firm’s Insurance, Public Policy, and Health Care groups.
+The Litigation Practice, which is composed of more than 100 lawyers, adds unsurpassed capability and strength to advance our clients' interests when negotiation fails.